velivelo/insta-bot/README.md

 ## Warnings !

 These are the approximately Instagram limits.
 Be worry of respecting them or you'll get a bunch of 403 HTTP errors and might get banned !
-* Maximum of 800 follows / unfollows a day (200-300 for a new account)
+* Maximum of 800 follows / unfollows a day (200-300 for a new accounts)
 * Maximum of likes a day = 1.5 \* the follow limit
-* Maximum of 250-300 comments a day
+* Maximum of 250-300 comments a day (100-150 for new accounts)
 * 1-2 seconds between each request